 Advanced Probiotic [OTC]; Culturelle [OTC]; Dialyvite Probiotic [OTC]; Dofus [OTC]; Flora-Q [OTC] [DSC}; Floranex [OTC]; Kala [OTC]; Lactinex [OTC]; Lacto-Bifidus [OTC]; Lacto-Key [OTC]; Lacto-Pectin [OTC]; Lacto-TriBlend [OTC]; Megadophilus [OTC]; MoreDophilus [OTC]; Pedia-Lax Probiotic Yums [OTC]; Prodigen; ReZyst IM [DSC]; Risa-Bid [OTC]; RisaQuad [OTC]; RisaQuad-2 [OTC]; Superdophilus [OTC]; Visbiome [OTC]; VSL #3 [OTC]; VSL #3-DS

 - It is used to keep the normal balance of bacteria in the gastrointestinal (GI) tract.

-- If your child is on a lactose-free diet, talk with the doctor.
+- If you are on a lactose-free diet, talk with your doctor.
 Some products have lactose.

-- If your child has high blood sugar (diabetes), check labels closely.
+- If you have high blood sugar (diabetes), check labels closely.
 Some products have sugar.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.